 Employers regularly talk to employment attorneys about following the law to defend against lawsuits by employees.
 Employment law is about the employer-employee relationship, and the employer's responsibility to follow certain state and federal laws.
 Employees also have lawyers who are experienced in discrimination and wage issue violations.

 Terms to Know

-- Americans with Disabilities Act (ADA): Prohibits discrimination against any employee or applicant who could perform a job despite a disability.
+- Americans with Disabilities Act (ADA): Law that prohibits discrimination against any employee or applicant with a disability.

-- Constructive Discharge: A type of termination of the employment relationship in which the employee quits, but the employer is liable as if a wrongful termination occurred, because the employee was forced to resign due to intolerable working conditions.
+- Constructive Discharge: Situation where an employee quits, but the employer is liable because the employee was forced to resign due to intolerable working conditions.

-- Wage: A payment usually of money for labor or services usually according to a contract and on an hourly, daily, or piecework basis.
+- Wage: A payment for labor or services on an hourly, daily, or piecework basis.

-- Family and Medical Leave Act (FMLA): The FMLA prohibits employers from discriminating against employees who choose to take time off of work to care for certain medical needs of their own, or to care for their family members, including newborn and adopted children.
+- Family and Medical Leave Act (FMLA): Law that prohibits employers from discriminating against employees who choose to take time off of work for personal or family medical issues.

 How Employment Lawyers Help Businesses